 Lists of measures, motions, and matters that are (or soon will become) eligible for consideration on the chamber floor; also, the official document that contains these lists and other information about the status of legislation and other matters.
 The House has four such calendars, published as one document; the Senate publishes two.

 CBO - Congressional Budget Office

 The Congressional Budget Office is a legislative branch agency that produces independent analyses of budgetary and economic issues to support the Congressional budget process.

 The method by which a supermajority (typically, three-fifths) of the Senate may agree to limit further debate and consideration of a question (e.g., a bill, amendment, or other matter).
 Details of the procedural process are provided for in Rule XXII of the Senate standing rules.

-Codification measures are not drafted in XML, therefore XML/HTML text formats should not be expected to be available from Congress.gov nor from FDsys.
+Codification measures are not available in XML at this time, therefore XML/HTML text formats should not be expected to be available from Congress.gov nor from govinfo.

 Data Anomalies lists some codification measures.

 A panel (or subpanel) with members from the House or Senate (or both) tasked with conducting hearings, examining and developing legislation, conducting oversight, and/or helping manage chamber business and activities.